 Signature attributions to cancer genes

-.

-Discussion
+To investigate the contribution of mutational signatures to indels in cancer genes, we analyzed the exonic regions of 581 Tier 1 genes from the Cancer Gene Census (Sondka et al., 2018).
+We excluded DEL:1:T:5+ and INS:1:T:5+ indels from our analysis, as these are predominantly driven by C_ID1 and C_ID2, and single-base thymine insertions/deletions in poly-T regions are rarely biologically consequential.
+Among the genes most frequently affected by insertions were ARID1A, PHOX2B, TP53, and PTEN, with contributions from signatures linked to DNA replication slippage, defective mismatch repair (MMR), TOP1-TAM, and TOP2A pK743N (Figure 8C).

+Deletions were most prevalent in genes such as ARID1A, EGFR, TP53, RNF43, and KMT2D, primarily driven by DNA replication slippage, defective MMR, non-homologous end joining (NHEJ) DNA repair, and tobacco smoking-associated signatures.
+TP53 exhibited diverse deletion patterns influenced by distinct mutational processes.
+Tobacco smoking-associated signatures predominantly drove single-base cytosine deletions (DEL:C:1:1), while TOP1-TAM signatures mediated 2 bp deletions arising from tandem repeats or microhomologies.
+Additionally, defective homologous recombination (HR) and NHEJ DNA repair drove de novo deletions exceeding 5 bp.

+We further explored the distribution of TP53 deletions across cancer types.
+While tobacco smoking signatures dominated in lung cancers (Figure S11), NHEJ DNA repair was the primary driver of TP53 deletions in bladder and biliary cancers.
+This divergence underscores how tissue-specific mutational processes drive the key gene mutations in different type of cancersDiscussion

 Using a novel nonparametric Bayesian approach, we analyzed over 7,000 whole-genome sequencing (WGS) tumor samples encompassing 25 cancer types from the Pan-Cancer Analysis of Whole Genomes (PCAWG) and Hartwig Medical Foundation (HMF) cohorts.
 As the first study using >7000 genomes for ID signature analysis, our study established a comprehensive collection of 33 ID mutational signatures.
 We identified one indel signature associated with TOP1-TAM, validating this finding via CRISPR/Cas9 system and previously published RNaseH2 null in vitro models.
 Additionally, we found 4 ID signatures strongly linked to microsatellite instability (MSI) status, which implement the understanding of indel footprints left my defective MMR mechanism.
 We also performed an extended sequence context analysis to understand more information behind the formation of mutational signatures.

 We also conducted signature extraction using SigProfilerExtractor, an NMF-based model known for its robust performance in signature analysis (Figure S8, Islam et al., 2022).
 However, this method proved ineffective for our large cohort, yielding an optimal solution of K=12 but failing to identify several previously established COSMIC signatures.
 Notably, a recent study utilized a minimum-volume NMF model, MuSiCal, to reanalyze PCAWG indel genomes and discovered 25 indel mutational signatures, including 9 novel signatures.
 Our analysis revealed that 3 of the 9 novel signatures identified by MuSiCal were also recapitulated in our findings (Figure S9, Jin et al., 2024).
 When we applied MuSiCal to our datasets, it resulted in an optimal K=13, with very few overlaps with COSMIC signatures (Figure S10).
 In contrast, using mSigHdp, we identified 30 mutational signatures across all genomes, with 24 included in the finalized collection (Table S4).
-This limitation of SigProfilerExtractor is likely attributable to the challenges Non-negative Matrix Factorization faces in managing the high data sparsity associated with indels.
+This limitation of SigProfilerExtractor and MuSiCal is likely attributable to the challenges Non-negative Matrix Factorization faces in managing the high data sparsity associated with indels.
 Our study underscores the effectiveness of mSigHdp for mining large datasets and demonstrates its capability to reveal novel signatures in highly sparse, low-count data.